antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/creating-a-cmdlet-to-access-a-data-store.md

           }
           else
           {
-            // Add the block(line) that did notmatch to the
+            // Add the block(line) that did not match to the
             // collection of non matches , which will be stored
             // in the SessionState variable $NonMatches
             nonMatches.Add(items[0]);